 Department of Justice is now the Department of Communities and Justice.
 Find out more >

 Applications for Divorce are filed online via the Commonwealth Courts Portal.
-A divorce hearing is before a Judge or Registrar of the Federal Circuit Court of Australia.
+A divorce hearing is before a Judge or Registrar of the Federal Circuit and Family Court of Australia.

 Currently, Applications for Divorce for same-sex couples can’t be filed online.
 To file an application, contact the Family Law National Enquiry Centre.